abhishekallapur/final/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Create a .env file (see Environment Variables Setup below)

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```